yjg30737/pyqt-using-finetuned-resnet50-example/README.md

 PyQt example of using fine-tuned resnet50 model for image classficiation of user-defined image (anteater, hyena)

+## What is fine-tuning?
+You can find it in the Internet.
+Well..

+If you want to understand the fine-tuning, i think you have to know the concept of the transfer learning first.

+Fine-tuning is process that making any model to recognize or process the user-defined dataset.
+See the kaggle notebook in the How To Run section to know how it works.

 ## How to Run
 Assuming you already had the pytorch and torchvision.